 age: 30

-While YAML allows unquoted strings, it’s a good practice to use quotes for strings that contain special characters, spaces, or reserved words.
-YAML supports both single ('
+While YAML allows unquoted strings, it’s a good practice to quote strings that contain special characters, spaces, or reserved keywords.
+Use single quotes ('

 Example: